ledgerleap/ceps/text/0008-blake3-hashing-for-rust-node.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 Rationale speaks for itself I believe, anything that could speed up the network without causing a problem or risks creating a new vector of attack is a positive update.

-## Prior art

-[prior-art]: #prior-art

-## Unresolved questions

-[unresolved-questions]: #unresolved-questions

-## Future possibilities

-[future-possibilities]: #future-possibilities

-The reason this issue has been brought up is because of the recent Rust re-write of the node software, as Blake3 has been primarily implemented in Rust by the creators, assuming it would be ideal to address before the first release.